Konstantin Kokkinaki: Career

 On the same year Kokkinaki became a member of the Soviet Volunteer Group a unit of pilots fighting on the Chinese side in the Second Sino-Japanese War.

 Two squadrons of Polikarpov I-15 and Polikarpov I-16s assembled near Moscow, Stepan Suprun was appointed as their commander with Kokkinaki acting as his deputy.
-Once the planes reached Alma-Ata they were dismantled and loaded unto cars reaching China by traversing the Gobi Desert.
+Once the planes reached Alma-Ata they were dismantled and loaded onto cars reaching China by traversing the Gobi Desert.
 The planes were reassembled at Hami and flown to Chongqing by way of Lanzhou.
 Kokkinaki's fighter squadron was tasked with defending the city from Japanese bombing raids until December when it was transferred to the south east of the country.
 On 10 January 1940, Kokkinaki shot down his seventh enemy aircraft.
 Soon afterwards his squadron returned to the Soviet Union, he remained in China in the capacity of a military advisor.
 During his time in China Kokkinaki flew 166 combat missions and was awarded a Chinese order.

 In June 1941, Kokkinaki was dispatched to the front lines of World War II.
 He served as the deputy commander of the 401st Special Fighter Regiment which was composed of former test pilots.
 Upon Suprun's death Kokkinaki assumed his position at the head of the regiment.
 During the course of the war Kokkinaki claimed three individual and four more shared take downs.
 Kokkinaki retired from the air force in 1950 in the rank of colonel.
 He continued to work as a test pilot, testing dozens of new aircraft.
 In 1960, he broke the world flight airspeed record.
 On 21 August 1964, Kokkinaki was awarded the title of Hero of the Soviet Union for his achievements as a test and fighter pilot.
 Other decorations included two Orders of the Red Banner, three Orders of Lenin, three Orders of the Patriotic War first class, two Orders of the Red Star and the title Honoured Test Pilot of the USSR.
 Kokkinaki died in Moscow on 4 March 1990.
 His older brother Vladimir Kokkinaki followed a similar career path, also achieving the title of Hero of the Soviet Union and breaking numerous world speed records as a pilot.